Synthetixio/synthetix/docs/contracts/RewardEscrow.md

 ### `MAX_VESTING_ENTRIES`

-This constant limits the length of vesting schedules to be less than 260 so that iteration is bounded.
+This constant limits vesting schedules to be shorter than 260 entries long so that iteration is bounded.
 This allows up to five years of vesting entries to be handled, if one is generated per weekly fee period.

 **Type:** `uint constant`